-From A. Konstantinidis' manufacturing seat designs (figure 24) again we understand the logic behind the selection and design of Xenia furniture.
-This seat is a design evolution in that it redesigns the English colonial chair, in mid-19th century.
-It was manufactured to be used by the British officers in India.
+From Konstantinidis' 29 manufacturing seat designs (figure 22) again we can understand the core idea behind the selection and Xenia furniture's design.
+This seat was a design evolution as it was a redesign of the English colonial chair, in mid-19th century.
+"It was manufactured to be used by the British officers in India.
 It is lightweight, foldable, easy to carry, stable on uneven ground without the risk of breaking and reasonably comfortable.
-Its parts are joined without glue, but the whole structure stands on by receiving the forces with a combination of leather strips and thin pieces of wood.
+Its parts are joined without glue, but the whole structure stands on, by receiving the forces with a combination of leather strips and thin pieces of wood.
+It is a typical example in terms of its formal simplicity and independence from decorative elements, resulting from the designer's limited interest in solving the specific operational and technical problem"30.

-It is a typical example in terms of its formal simplicity and independence from decorative elements, resulting from the designer's limited interest in solving the specific operational and technical problem.
-This is K. Klint's "safari" armchair (1933) where the analytical and pure manufacturing process contributes to promote functionality. (figure 25).
-The above analysis determines the choice of the particular seat to meet the needs of both public and private spaces of Xenia hotels. (figure 26)
+This is K. Klint's 31 "safari" armchair (1933) where the analytical and pure manufacturing process contributes to promote functionality32.
+(Figure 23) The above analysis determines the choice of the particular seat to meet the needs of both public and private spaces in Xenia hotels.
+(Figure 24)